 - (1) Change in ownership.
-Where an application is necessitated solely by a change in ownership of the use, the director may administratively approve such application and transfer the special use permit to the new applicant if the requirements of this section are met and the director determines that there have been no substantiated violations of the special use permit conditions which were not corrected immediately, constitute material or repeat violations or which created a material and direct adverse impact on the surrounding community. - (2) Minor Amendment.
-Where an application proposes a change to a City Council approved special use permit which constitutes no more than a minimal enlargement or extension, the director may administratively approve the change after determining that: - (c) the changes are so insignificant, when the overall use is considered, that they will have little or no zoning impact on the adjacent properties or the neighborhood; - (d) the proposal will not change the character of the use or increase its overall intensity, including no more than the following increases: - (i) no more than two additional hours of operation, but not to exceed hours consistent with nearby uses an established neighborhood standard; - (ii) 10% additional restaurant seats for a restaurant; and - (iii) 10% additional classroom seats; - (iv) 10% additional equipment; - (v) 10% additional floor area; - (iv) (vi) similar increases for other aspects of the use; - (e) there have been no substantiated violations of the special use permit conditions within the last five years; - (f) the proposed change is not an incremental addition which when considered with other changes since approval amounts in the aggregate to more than would be allowed for a single minor amendment. - (3) Special Events.
-Notwithstanding any provision of this ordinance to the contrary, the director may approve a temporary extension in the hours of operation of a business subject to an approved special use permit, to coincide with the hours of operation of an event, promotional program or city-sponsored festival in which the business is
+Where an application is necessitated solely by a change in ownership of the use, the director may administratively approve such application and transfer the special use permit to the new applicant after determining that there have been no substantiated violations of the special use permit conditions which were not corrected immediately, constitute material or repeat violations or which created a material and direct adverse impact on the surrounding community. - (2) Minor Amendment.
+Where an application proposes a change to a City Council approved special use permit which constitutes no more than a minimal enlargement or extension, the director may administratively approve the change after determining that: - (a) the changes are so insignificant, when the overall use is considered, that they will have little or no zoning impact on the adjacent properties or the neighborhood; - (b) the proposal will not change the character of the use or increase its overall intensity, including, without limitation, no more than the following increases: - (i) two additional hours of operation, but not to exceed hours consistent with an established neighborhood standard; - (ii) 10% additional restaurant seats; - (iii) 10% additional classroom seats; - (iv) 10% additional equipment; - (v) 10% additional floor area: - (vi) similar increases for other aspects of the use; - (c) there have been no substantiated violations of the special use permit conditions within the last five years; - (d) the proposed change when considered in conjunction with all amendments since City Council approval, constitutes no more than a single minor amendment as defined by Section 11-511 and when compared to the original approval. - (3) Special Events.
+Notwithstanding any provision of this ordinance to the contrary, the director may approve a temporary extension in the hours of operation of a business subject to an approved special use permit, to coincide with the hours of operation of an event, promotional program or city-sponsored festival in which the business is participating.

-Small Business Zoning Updated Proposed Zoning Revisions participating.
 The procedures required under this section 11-511 shall not apply in such cases.

-- (B) Required Findings and New Conditions.
-Prior to the administrative approval of a change of ownership or a minor amendment, the Director is required to find that: - (1) there have been no substantiated violations of the special use permit conditions which were not corrected immediately, constitute material or repeat violations or which created a material and direct adverse impact on the surrounding community. - Nnew conditions or amendments to existing conditions may be added are necessary, and are being added because if they are either: - (a) standard conditions promulgated by the director, approved by City Council and agreed to by the applicant in writing; or - (b) such additional conditions as the director finds necessary for the public benefit, in keeping with the use and the special use permit approved therefor, and agreed to by the applicant in writing.
+- (B) New Conditions.
+New conditions or amendments to existing conditions may be added if they are either: - (a) standard conditions promulgated by the director, approved by City Council and agreed to by the applicant in writing; or - (b) such additional conditions as the director finds necessary for the public benefit, in keeping with the use and the special use permit approved therefor, and agreed to by the applicant in writing.